fuze/backoffice-takehome/README.md

 # Exercises

 1. Perform a code review on the class com.fuze.takehome.jaxrs.endpoint.UserEndpoint and com.fuze.takehome.service.UserService.
-Evaluate the code a though it were written by a colleague and provide any suggestions for the developer as to what should/needs to be changed.
+Evaluate the code as though it was written by a colleague and provide any suggestions for the developer as to what should/needs to be changed.
 If you wish, you may go ahead and make code changes yourself.
 You may either place comments inside the code or send them as a text file accompanying the code, whatever you prefer.

 2. Oh no!
 A lazy developer started writing a J-Unit test for the UserService but couldn’t be bothered to finish it!
 Even worse, they left the test in a broken state.
 Fix the existing test and complete it as you see fit.
 The class is com.fuze.takehome.test.UserTest.
 You do not need to create tests for the other entities, only the User entity.

-3. The customer endpoint (implement by com.fuze.takehome.jaxrs.endpoint.CustomerEndpoint) does not provide an update method.
-Implement the ability to update the Customer entity using typical RESTful good practises.
+3. The customer endpoint (implemented by com.fuze.takehome.jaxrs.endpoint.CustomerEndpoint) does not provide an update method.
+Implement the ability to update the Customer entity using typical RESTful good practices.

-4. The Department-User relationship is a one One-To-Many relationship.
+4. The Department-User relationship is a One-To-Many relationship.
 Change the relationship so that it becomes a Many-To-Many relationship.
 You will need to make modifications to all layers of the application.
 Hint: The schema creation script can be found at /src.main/resources/schema/create.schema.sql.